-- 12.1 These regulations should be read in conjunction with the General Academic Regulations for Masters Degrees by coursework, hereinafter referred to as the General Regulations (and Faculty Regulations of Associate Status where applicable). - 12.2 The General Academic Regulations shall take precedence over the Faculty Regulations and these Regulations. - 12.3 Senate shall be the final authority for the interpretations of these Regulations. - 12.4 Senate reserves the right to alter, amend, cancel, suspend or replace any of these Regulations. - 12.5 Senate has the power to exempt any student from any of the regulations. - 12.6 A student who has started a programme of study following one set of regulations shall not be affected by regulations subsequently adopted unless agreed to in writing by the student.
+- 12.1 These regulations should be read in conjunction with the General Academic Regulations for Masters Degrees by coursework, hereinafter referred to as the General Regulations. - 12.2 The General Academic Regulations shall take precedence over the Faculty Regulations and these Regulations. - 12.3 Senate shall be the final authority for the interpretations of these Regulations. - 12.4 Senate reserves the right to alter, amend, cancel, suspend or replace any of these Regulations. - 12.5 Senate has the power to exempt any student from any of the regulations. - 12.6 A student who has started a programme of study following one set of regulations shall not be affected by regulations subsequently adopted unless agreed to in writing by the student.